-To be eligible for the 2020 Graduate Student Training Enhancement Grants (GSTEG) competition, doctoral students will need to arrange their own remote/virtual internship with a government agency or a non-profit organization, cultural institution, or foundation.
+To be eligible for the 2021 Graduate Student Training Enhancement Grants (GSTEG) competition, PhD students will need to arrange their own remote/virtual internship with a government agency or a non-profit organization, cultural institution, or foundation.
 We offer guidance about how to create your own internship opportunity below.

 There is no singular tried-and-true, lockstep process in this regard.
 You will need to network and that endeavor requires being proactive, persistent, and resilient.
-Start by cultivating a positive mindset: you are a talented Duke graduate student with much to offer, and you are capable of building productive partnerships to amplify your doctoral training through an internship with a well-matched host organization.
+Start by cultivating a positive mindset: you are a talented Duke graduate student with much to offer, and you can build productive partnerships to amplify your doctoral training through an internship with a well-matched host organization.

 Know Yourself, Your Skills, and Your Goals